The 11 Best Hybrid Bikes Under $1000 for Men & Women

 On the other hand, its disadvantage is the higher complexity, serviceability, and weight.

-So who is the Polygon Path 3 for?
-This is a bike ideal for commuting and shorter trips.
+So, who is the Polygon Path 3 for?
+This bike is ideal for commuting and shorter trips.
 It can handle paved and unpaved roads with ease.
-I just recommend avoiding too much rough terrain due to its narrow tires.
+Due to its narrow tires, I recommend avoiding too much rough terrain.

-I would recommend this bike more to those who want a bike with a lot of gears they can use.
+I would recommend this bike more to those who want a bike with many gears they can use.
 For example, because of the hilly area they live in.

 I also appreciate the hydraulic brakes and relaxed geometry on the Path 3 for a comfortable ride.